 Medicare is now covering online therapy for all Medicare members.
 Medicare Advantage Plans also cover online therapy.

 When it comes to Medicaid, your coverage depends on your state.
 However, there have been large expansions during the COVID-19 pandemic.
 Almost all states are currently allowing Medicaid enrollees to access online therapy.

-Online platforms and providers will generally state whether they take Medicare or Medicaid.
-You can contact the provider if you’re not sure.
+Online platforms and mental health professionals will generally state whether they accept Medicare or Medicaid.
+You can contact the online platform or private practice if you’re not sure.

 If you’re looking at using a private therapist or practice, someone at the office should be able to help you.
 If you’re looking at a larger therapy platform, a customer service representative can answer your questions.